resource-watch/slate/source/includes/api/_areas_v2.md

 status               | The status of the area - either 'saved' or 'pending'.
 Read-only attribute.                         | String  | 'saved'    |
 subscriptionId       | The ID of the subscription associated with this area.
 Read-only attribute.                         | String  | 5e4d7c47dd8fa31290d548ae |

+According to multiple factors (including the `geostore` that is associated with the area, if the area subscribes to `fireAlerts`, `deforestationAlerts`, etc.), there might be a period of time in which the data for the area is being generated.
+While that is the case, the area will have `status` set to `'pending'`.
+Once the area data is ready, the `status` of the area will be updated to `'saved'`.

 After creating an area, if the `email` field of the area has a valid email, an email is sent to the user.
 The email content varies according to the status of the area:

 * If the area has status `saved`, an email is sent to let the user know the area of interest is ready to be viewed.